There are many treatment options for pancreatic cancer. Your doctor may suggest a combination of the following:

 - Gastric bypass: Sometimes tumors block the portion of your small intestine that connects to your stomach.
 This surgery will allow food to move past the blockage.

 - Stents: If your bile duct, pancreatic duct or duodenum is blocked, these small plastic or metal tubes can be inserted to keep it open.
+This can be done with the use of an endoscope during an endoscopic retrograde cholangiopancreatography (ERCP).

 Anti-cancer drugs are often used after surgery to try to prevent the cancer from coming back.